Facebook is rolling out a new tool called Test and Learn for Facebook advertisers.

 As you can see below, the event source can be a standard event from your Facebook pixel…

 If you select a standard event, these campaigns will be compared based on total purchases, for example, of any products on your website (not just those products that were promoted).
-In this case, you’ll obviously need the Facebook pixel installed on your website with pixel events.
+In this case, you’ll obviously need the Facebook pixel installed on your website with Pixel events allow you to track specific actions on your website that can be used for reporting, targeting, and optimization..

 Click “Review” to take a final look…